 Hunting license is $27.50.
 Deer tag is $42.50.

 Hunting license is $97.50.
 Deer tag is $442.50.
 If you don’t draw a tag, preference points are $26.50.
 The optional mule deer stamp (which validates your deer tag as whitetail or mule deer) is $152.50.

 Non-resident hunting license and deer permit

-The top-scoring Kansas typical was picked up in 1999 by a farmer.
-It's the 19th-largest typical whitetail on record.
+The top-scoring Kansas typical was taken in 1995 by Albert J. Daniels.
+It’s the 22nd-largest typical whitetail on record.

 Record B&C Typical Stat

 Killed by Brian Butcher in Chase County in 2019.
 The buck is the 4th-largest nontypical whitetail on record.

 Check out the latest info for Kansas.
 Image by Tom Reichner

 Season Dates (2023):

 Archery season opens Sept.
 11 and runs through Dec.
 31. Muzzleloader season is Sept.
 11 through 24.
 Firearms season is Nov.
 29 to Dec.
 10. Youth and disability season is Sept.
 2 through 10.
 There are also extended archery and firearms seasons for certain areas.
 These are the dates set when published.
 Check the Kansas Wildlife, Parks and Tourism WEBSITE to confirm.